CarlosEmanuelMartins/cem-website/index.md

 ## My previus knowladge of Git

-Git is a version controle tecnology, its purpose is to prevent data lose during the several fases of developlment of a project, its particulary usefull when working with other people as on can manage, view, edit, comment and decide witch changes are integrated to the project and witch changes are discarded each person.
+Git is a version controle technology, it's purpose is to prevent data loss during the several fases of developlment of a project, it's particulary useful when working with other people as one can manage, view, edit, comment and decide which changes are integrated to the project and which changes are discarded.

-Git also alows for an idividual to clone a project so store a version add changes. later the platforms that implemnt git repositoris or git repos for sorth also add feature relevanto to softwere development such as bug repports.
+Git also allows for an individual to clone a project, so store a version add changes.
+Later the platforms that implemnts git repositoris or git repos for sorth also add feature relevant to softwere development such as bug repports.

-git repos are primarly used to work with text files but can also support other formats.
-The hosting of projects form the platform that implement free git solutions make it so many user use git as storage amd or sync solution.
+Git repos are primarly used to work with text files but can also support other formats.
+The hosting of projects from the platform that implements free git solutions makes it so many users use git as storage and/or sync solution.

-git seem to be the gold standerd for softwere development version controle and is also used by writers.
+git seem to be the gold standard for softwere development version controll and is also used by writers.

 ## table of contents